 - 1. The parent/guardian, emancipated minor, or student 18 years of age or older should contact the school's HHB contact to discuss HHB services and obtain an application for these services. - 2.
-The parent/guardian, emancipated minor, or student 18 years of age or older should complete the application and sign to certify an understanding of the HHB policies, procedures, and expectations.
+The parent/guardian, emancipated minor, or student 18 years of age or older should complete the application and sign to certify an understanding of the HHB policies, procedures, and expectations and the Compliant Authorization for Exchange of Health and Education Information (HIPAA) form.
 The Physician's Medical Certification Statement should be completed by an approved medical provider. - 3.
 The complete application should be submitted to the local school's HHB contact.
 An incomplete application may cause a delay in services.
 Only the original paperwork should be accepted as application for Hospital/Homebound services. - 4.
 Once the complete HHB application is received, the local school's HHB designee must review the entire application to ensure it has been completed properly. - 5.
-The local school's HHB designee is responsible for verifying the credentials of the professional completing the Physician's Medical Certification Statement.
+The local school's HHB designee is responsible for verifying the credentials of the professional completing the Physician's HHB Request Form.
 If the individual completing the form is not an approved medical professional, then we cannot accept the application.
 Please return it to the parent immediately to minimize further delays. - 6.
-The local school's HHB designee must schedule the 504/IEP meeting to review the HHB request and determine if student meets minimum eligibility requirements.
+The local school's HHB designee must schedule the 504/IEP meeting to review the HHB request and determine if student meets minimum eligibility requirements within 5 days of receiving the completed HHB application.
 If eligible, the team can complete the Educational Service Plan in this meeting. - 7.
+The local school's HHB Designee must submit the completed HHB Application and any supporting documents using the District's HHB Application Submission Form.
+If there are any technical malfunctions with the submission form, documents should be emailed to Dekalbhhb@Dekalbschoolsga.org. - 8.
+If the local school's HHB designee has not received an approval email within 10 business days, please follow up with the HHB Office immediately.

-Communications related to HHB services may be documented in the HHB Contact Log in Infinite Campus. - 8.
+- 9. Communications related to HHB services may be documented in the HHB Contact Log in Infinite Campus. - 10.
 A representative from the HHB District Office should be invited to participate in this 504/IEP meeting.
 Please check with the HHB Office concerning availability, prior to scheduling the meeting.
-Please provide advanced notice of meeting (min 5 days). - 9.
+Please provide advanced notice of meeting (min 5 days). - 11.
 If the student can attend school, with accommodation, HHB may not be the most appropriate environment.
 This discussion must occur during the official 504/IEP meeting and be documented in the minutes.
-Remember, HHB is one of the most restrictive educational placements.

-- 10. If the 504/IEP team determines that HHB is an appropriate option, then the 504 Chairperson or LTSE must document services appropriately in the student's 504 plan or IEP. - 11.
-If the student does not meet minimum requirements or there are concerns about the HHB request, please consult with the HHB Office prior to scheduling the meeting. - 12.
-After the meeting, the 504 Chairperson or LTSE should upload the required documents to the HHB Documents panel in Infinite Campus.
-This should include all medical documentation pertaining to the request, complete HHB Application, HHB Approval form, complete Educational Service Plan with signatures, and the HHB Teacher Application. - 13.
-In addition, all documents must be emailed to DekalbHHB@dekalbschoolsga.org after the meeting. - 14.
+Remember, HHB is one of the most restrictive educational placements. - 12.
+If the 504/IEP team determines that HHB is an appropriate option, then the 504 Chairperson or LTSE must document services appropriately in the student's 504 plan or IEP. - 13.
+If the student does not meet minimum requirements or there are concerns about the HHB request, please consult with the HHB Office prior to scheduling the meeting. - 14.
 The 504 Chairperson or LTSE must complete the HHB Services panel located in Infinite Campus. - 15.
-If the local school's HHB designee has not received an approval email within 10 business days, please follow up with the HHB Office immediately. - 16.
 Once all HHB services are provided to the student, upload the HHB Completion form and send an email to the HHB email address communicating that it is uploaded.